jasoncomes/WordressShortcodes/README.md

 ####Is there a limit to how much information I can place in the DocBlock?
 Yes, searches for metadata in the first 8kiB of a file.
 If the file data is not within that first 8kiB, then the author should correct their plugin file and move the data headers to the top.

-****

-> For other questions, issues, or enhancements, please submit here (https://github.com/HigherEducation/he-wordpress-plugin/issues/new)